National Day of Action 2017

-For the 12th consecutive year on February 14th, girls and young women steered away from the usual Valentine’s Day activities and instead created action-oriented projects to raise awareness about the issues affecting them and their communities!
+For the 13th consecutive year on February 14th, girls and young women are steering away from the usual Valentine’s Day activities and instead creating action-oriented projects to raise awareness about the issues affecting them and their communities!

 Who can participate?